horacio9a/mfc-node/README.md

 5. ffmpeg - flv
 6. hsldl

-File mfcd.exe using rtmp for download but should not mention more than 8 models at the same time.
+File MFCD.exe using rtmp for download but should not mention more than 8 models at the same time.

 mfc-node
 ========